 • File a police report—File a police report about the lost or stolen ID.
 Get a copy of the report in case creditors or agencies need verification of the incident

 • Contact agencies issuing your ID—Notify agencies like the DMV, Social Security Administration, and passport office to report your ID as lost or stolen.
-Request replacement cards or documents and ask them to flag your file in case thieves try to use your stolen information
+Request replacement cards or documents and ask the agencies to flag your file in case thieves try to use your stolen information

 • Monitor mailing and bills—Stay alert to any signs of mail fraud, such as missing bills or bank statements, to ensure thieves don’t access your personal information and intercept confidential mail